Skip to Content

 NCAA Photos via Getty Images

-When the University of Denver hockey team takes to the ice this weekend, the Pioneers will be ready to defend their national championship title—and look back one more time on the record-setting season that took them atop the mountain as the kings of college hockey.
+When the University of Denver hockey team took to the ice last weekend, the Pioneers were ready to defend their national championship title—and looked back one more time on the record-setting season that took them atop the mountain as the kings of college hockey.

-As the team watches its 10th national championship banner reach the rafters at Magness Arena on Saturday, the players will also be looking toward the goal for this season: to win another national championship.
+As the team watched its 10th national championship banner reach the rafters at Magness Arena on Saturday, the players also looked toward the goal for this season: to win another national championship.

 “It’s a good moment to look back at it and then turn the page—to look up and see what you want to play for this year as well,” says senior captain Carter King.